-We’re also calling for revisions to the Foreign Intelligence Surveillance Act and the Patriot Act so that they explicitly prohibit the blanket surveillance of Internet activity and phone records of U.S. residents.
+The coalition is urging Congress to form a special committee to investigate and report on the extent of the NSA’s spying.
+We’re also calling for revisions to the Foreign Intelligence Surveillance Act and further reform of the Patriot Act to protect against blanket surveillance of internet activity and phone records of U.S. residents.